Scots College (Paris): Scottish Catholic refuge

 In the last political movement of any significance raised by the Scottish Catholics, the college became a rallying point for the supporters of Prince Charles Edward Stuart (Bonnie Prince Charlie).

 French Revolution

 During the French Revolution the people of Paris paid little respect to either Catholicism or Protestantism.
 Social transformation had changed paradigms entirely.
 The Scots College, seen as an aristocratic institution, was sacked in 1792 and many of its valuable documents were destroyed.

 The building was taken for use as a prison during the Reign of Terror.
 Among its famous prisoners, Louis de Saint-Just was briefly imprisoned here during the revolt of Thermidor.
 He was rescued (equally briefly) by forces under François Hanriot before he was recaptured and executed at the guillotine.

+In 1802, Napoleon issued an edict whereby the English and Scots Colleges were amalgamated into the Irish College in Paris and the Fondation Irlandais.
+As the United British Colleges, the foundations were separated again in 1825 by Louis XVIII.

 Modern mementos

 One of its chapels had a bronze urn containing the brain of King James VII.
 After he died of a brain hemorrhage on 16 September 1701 at Saint-Germain-en-Laye his body was laid in a coffin at the Chapel of Saint Edmund in the Church of the English Benedictines in the Rue St. Jacques.
 However, during the French Revolution, his body was desecrated and the other remains were lost.